Shuvayatra/migration-web/readme.md

 * seed dummy data using `php artisan db:seed`
 * make a directory `uploads` inside `public` and give write permission to it
 * start development server `php artisan serve`
+* run `php artisan nrna:acl-setup` for to create user
 * access `localhost:8000` from browser

 ## Framework